Category: Nepal Travel Diaries

 “Dal-bhat power 24 hour” is common and famous phrase among tourist and Nepalese people.

 At Cholang Pati, we stopped for lunch, simple yet delicious dal bhat.
 This spot was like a heaven, surrounded by towering mountains on all sides.
 After eating, we spent some time playing local instruments that the tea house owner had.
-Some of us even tried horse riding, a fun activity available for trekkers who might find walking challenging localdlish.
+Some of us even tried horse riding, a fun activity available for trekkers who might find walking challenging local dish.
 Gosaikunda lake trekking offers options for everyone, whether you’re trekking on foot or on horse.

 With time running short, we decided to head straight to Gosaikunda lake with elevation of 4,380 meters.
 The higher we went, the colder it got.
 The fog surrounded us limiting our visibility, and by the time we reached on top, it was almost night.
 It was hard to see anything because of the fog, and we were shivering from the cold.
 However, we received a warm welcome at one of the lodges.
 Many hotels were closed for the season, but the ones that remained open worked together to serve trekkers like us.
 The owner’s dedication to run these lodges in such harsh conditions amazed me.
-If they were not there to serve us, this trek would be one of the hardest treks in Nepal.
+If they were not there to serve us, the Gosaikunda lake trek would be one of the hardest treks in Nepal.

 The next morning, I was woken by some noise outside the lodge.
 Curious, I grabbed my jacket and stepped out.
 What I saw left me speechless.
 The fog was no were to be found, and right before me was Gosaikunda Lake, its shiny blue surface surrounded by rugged and snow-capped mountains.
 It felt like a dream.
 Me and my friends, we all ran down to the lake, our excitement left the ground after seeing what we were talking about the other day.